francesctr4/Ymir-Engine/README.md

 #### SCENE

     - "C" Clears the scene.
-    - Hierarchy: Left click to select GameObject and Right click to delete selected GameObject.
+    - Hierarchy: Right click to select GameObject and Right click to delete selected GameObject.
     - Inspector: Drag Transform values to modify the mesh (only with shader enabled).
     - Drag and Drop: Drag .fbx or .png/.dds (to selected GameObject) directly to scene to load them.